Jiggins/mu-cs401-f2015/lecture-03.md

 > ∇<sub>w</sub>E = <sup>1<sub>0</sub></sup> 0

 As is, it's great for finding the minimum for flat curves in the weight-space.
-However it's more difficult to solve for more complicated shapes.
+However, it's more difficult to solve for more complicated shapes.

 [Topographic_1]
 [Topographic_2]